openvinotoolkit/openvino/docs/ops/sort/ExperimentalDetectronTopKROIs_6.md

 **Category**: Sort

 **Short description**: An operation *ExperimentalDetectronTopKROIs* is TopK operation applied to probabilities of input ROIs.

 **Detailed description**: Operation performs probabilities descending sorting for input ROIs and returns *max_rois* number of ROIs.
 Order of sorted ROIs with equal probabilities is undefined.
-If number of ROIs is less than *max_rois* then operation returns all ROIs descended sorted and the output tensor is filled with -1s ??? for rest output tensor elements.
+If number of ROIs is less than *max_rois* then operation returns all ROIs descended sorted and the output tensor is filled with undefined values for rest output tensor elements.

 **Attributes**: